datacarpentry/geospatial-workshop/setup.md

 ## Option B: Docker

 [Docker](https://www.docker.com) provides developers with a means for creating interactive [containers](https://docs.docker.com/glossary/?term=container) that contain pre-installed software.
 A selection of pre-installed software in Docker is called an [image](https://docs.docker.com/glossary/?term=image).
 An image can be downloaded and used to create a local container, allowing end-users to get software up and running quickly.
 This is particularly useful when a local installation of the software could be complex and time consuming.
-For `R` users, a Docker image can be used to create a virtual installation of `R` and RStudio that can be run through your web browser.
+For R users, a Docker image can be used to create a virtual installation of R and RStudio that can be run through your web browser.

-This option involves downloading an Docker image that contains an installation of `R`, RStudio Server, all of the necessary dependencies listed above, and almost all of the `R` packages used in the geospatial lessons.
-You will need to install the appropriate version of Docker's Community Edition software and then download and use the `rocker/geospatial` Docker image to create a container that will allow you to use `R`, RStudio, and all the required GIS tools without installing any of them locally.
+This option involves downloading an Docker image that contains an installation of R, RStudio Server, all of the necessary dependencies listed above, and almost all of the R packages used in the geospatial lessons.
+You will need to install the appropriate version of Docker's Community Edition software and then download and use the `rocker/geospatial` Docker image to create a container that will allow you to use R, RStudio, and all the required GIS tools without installing any of them locally.

 Once up and running - you'll have full access to RStudio right from your browser:

 ![](/fig/docker.png)

-Please be aware that the `R` package `rasterVis` is not included in the `rocker/geospatial` Docker image.
-If your instructor teaches with this package then you will need to install this `R` package yourself.
-All other `R` packages will already be installed for you.
+Please be aware that the R package `rasterVis` is not included in the `rocker/geospatial` Docker image.
+If your instructor teaches with this package then you will need to install this R package yourself.
+All other R packages will already be installed for you.

 > ## Downloading and Installing Docker Community Edition
 >